saskins/microsoft-graph-docs/api-reference/beta/api/site-getbypath.md

 ---
 author: JeremyKelley
-description: "Retrieve properties and relationships for a site resource." ms.date: 09/10/2017
+description: "Describes how to get a site resource by path, which gets properties and relationships for a site resource." ms.date: 09/10/2017
 title: Get SharePoint site by path ms.localizationpriority: medium